lukas-koska/nmh/README.md

 6. Open `https://localhost` in your favorite web browser and [accept the auto-generated TLS certificate](https://stackoverflow.com/a/15076602/1352334)
 7. Run `docker compose down --remove-orphans` to stop the Docker containers.

+* Redis needs to be configure to use it in this application
 ## Features

 * Production, development and CI ready